oneops/oneops-training/includes/user-1-beginner.md

 Or your own provider using

 - OpenStack
+- Apache Cloudstack

-## Which to choose?
+## Which to Choose?

-- Each cloud introduces lock-in specific API and tools
+- Each cloud introduces lock-in with specific API and tools
 - No cloud is available globally
 - Different advantages over time and location
 - Varying stability and up-time

-Hence, choose none = all of them.
+Hence, choose none and use all of them.

 Note:
 - using multiple clouds is necessary but expensive
 - use cloud agnostic tools to reduce cost